naruaway-sandbox/wait-for-selector-perf/README.md

 I ran the above on my MacBook Air (M2) and the result was the following:

 ```
-puppeteer: It took 15ms to react to the appearance of <a> element
+puppeteer: It took 10ms to react to the appearance of <a> element
-playwright: It took 328ms to react to the appearance of <a> element
+playwright: It took 321ms to react to the appearance of <a> element
 ```

-So Puppeteer has around **20x faster** `waitForSelector` compared with the one from Playwright.
+So Puppeteer has more than **20x faster** `waitForSelector` compared with the one from Playwright.